sarphiv/dtu-02476-ml-ops/reports/README.md

 > Answer:

 --- question 10 fill here ---
+We have used DVC to transfer our data and trained models to a GCS Bucket, where object versioning has been activated.
+It is especially important when dealing with dynamic datasets.
+Knowing which dataset corresponds to each model aids in understanding performance variations.
+Additionally, in scenarios where a new model performs worse after deployment, having version control facilitates efficient rollbacks to an old model that behaved better.
+This capability enhances our ability to identify and address issues fast, contributing to the overall robustness of the project.
+It also ensures reproducible results.

 used it just to transfer data and models to the google cloud storage bucket, but we didn't have different versions of the vod
 - if data is changing -> more data along the way, we know which dataset correpsonds to each model.
 - when do things break